William Clarence Matthews: Death and legacy

-Matthews died on April 9, 1928 (51 years old) of a perforated ulcer.
+Matthews died on April 9, 1928, at the age of 51 years, of a perforated ulcer.
 Obituaries for Matthews ran in most of the major newspapers in the country.
 The New York Times called him "one of the most prominent Negro members of the bar in America."
-His funeral in Boston was attended by over 1,500 people with William Henry Lewis serving as an honorary pallbearer.
+His funeral in Boston was attended by over 1,500 people, with William H. Lewis serving as an honorary pallbearer.
 Clarence Matthews was interred in Cambridge Cemetery in Cambridge Massachusetts.

 Harold Kaese wrote in the Boston Globe in 1965 that Matthews was "the Jackie Robinson of his age."
 Since 2006, the Ivy League baseball team to win the conference title receives the William Clarence Matthews Trophy.